 DR HAROUT TANIELIAN / SCIENCE PHOTO LIBRARY DR HAROUT TANIELIAN / SCIENCE PHOTO LIBRARY

-Acne rosacea rashes on the face of a 40 year old woman.
-Rosacea usually begins from a temporary flushing of the face, for example after drinking alcohol.
+Acne rosacea on the skin of a woman's face.
+This reddening of the skin is of unknown cause and may be accompanied by pustules (pus-containing blisters) that resemble acne.
+The condition usually starts with a temporary flushing of the face, for example after drinking alcohol.
 It then develops into a permanent reddening of the skin.
-Its cause is usually unknown, but it can result from overuse of corticosteroid creams.
-Treatment is with a long-term course of antibiotics, but rosacea tends to recur for up to 10 years before disappearing completely.
+One possible cause is overuse of corticosteroid creams.
+Treatment is with a long-term course of antibiotics, but the condition can recur for many years before disappearing completely.

 Model release not available.
 Property release not required.